HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 <p></p>

-If the SMART Health Link request is valid, the Resource Server SHALL return a  SMART Health Link Manifest File with `content-type: application/json`.
-The SMART Health Link Manifest File is a JSON object with a `files` array where each entry includes:
+If the SMART Health Link request is valid, the Resource Server SHALL return a  SMART Health Link Manifest with `content-type: application/json`.
+The SMART Health Link Manifest is a JSON object with a `files` array where each entry includes:

 * `contentType`: One of  the following values:
     * `"application/smart-health-card"` or